aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 1. The return code for `/competition/solver` will determine the expected result for the solver: A return code of 10 indicates SAT, 20 indicates UNSAT, 0 indicates UNKNOWN, and all other return codes indicate an error.
 1. Upon task completion, notify all workers that the task has ended.

-#### Q: I ran the infrastructure scripts, and they seemed to work, but when I go out to the console, I don't see any of the infrastructure: S3 buckets, ECS Queues, etc. What happened?
+#### I ran the infrastructure scripts, and they seemed to work, but when I go out to the console, I don't see any of the infrastructure: S3 buckets, ECS Queues, etc. What happened?

 The most common mistake people make when starting with AWS is not choosing the correct *region* for executing their jobs.
 In the console on the top right there is a selectable region: